daxcay/ComfyUI-Nexus/README.md

     - https://registry.comfy.org/publishers/daxcay/nodes/comfyui-nexus

   - ### Manual Method
-    - Go to your ComfyUI > Custom Nodes folder path > Run CMD
+    - Go to your `ComfyUI\custom_nodes` and Run CMD.
     - Copy and paste this command: `git clone https://github.com/daxcay/ComfyUI-Nexus.git`

   - ### Automatic Method with [Comfy Manager](https://github.com/ltdrdata/ComfyUI-Manager)
     - Inside ComfyUI > Click the Manager Button on the side.
-    - Click `Custom Nodes Manager` and search for `Nexus`, then install this node.
+    - Click `Custom Nodes Manager` and search for `ComfyUI-Nexus`, then install this node.

   <br>